-If you’re interested in learning more tips on how to set your Google Ads budget correctly, then I suggest reading the article I linked to below:
+If you're interested in learning more tips on how to set your Google Ads budget correctly and how to do keyword research, then check out the articles I linked to below:

 Google Ads provides you with as much or as little automation as you wish as well as the ability to keep a very close control over your ad spend.
 To use it, you do need to learn your terminology in order to determine which information is and isn't relevant to you.

 I hope to cover all of this in a later article.
 You will need to know this regardless of which advertisement platform you decide to go with, so this is not a drawback exclusive to Google Ads.

 Finally, it's a great platform with a fairly low entry barrier for even brand new businesses, which provides you with endless data to help you make well-informed decisions, or you just set it and forget it, making use of their machine learning automation which provides limitless scalability.